JustSomeCarbon/Dawn/README.md

 ## About the language
 Solace is a small functional programming language developed as a hobby project starting in 2023.
-Solace is built to be a bridge between imperative and declarative functional programming language domains.
+Solace is built to be a bridge between imperative and declarative programming language domains.
 Built to be simple and easy to read and write with, Solace is a statically typed, semi-pure functional language with basic support for simple tooling and functionality.
 While in its infant stages, the language will grow to support more common aspects found in other languages.